The Design Phase of Talent Optimization

-Predictive Index Behavioral Quadrant
+Predictive Index Behavioral Quadrants

 The Four Steps of the Design Phase

-Now that you understand the makeup of your core team members, their natural styles, and the effort level required by each team member, it is time to jump into the four primary activities of the design phase.
+Now that you understand the makeup of your core team members, their natural styles, and the effort level required by each team member, it is time to jump into the four primary activities of the Design phase.

-- Evaluate the leadership team’s fit – The execution of a given business strategy will require certain skills.
+The execution of a given business strategy will require certain skills.
 Map your core team’s competencies to the strategy, identify the current teams fit, and identify any gaps or blind spots.

-- Understand team dynamics – The team needs to work well together to execute the businesses strategy.
+The team needs to work well together to execute the businesses strategy.
 It is essential that each team member develops self-awareness as well as awareness of the group’s similarities and differences.

 While these four steps might seem like common sense, it is one of the most overlooked activities in strategy development.
-The effects can be devastating, putting unneeded strain on your companies’ culture, people, strategy, and results.

 Jeff has over 25 years of strategic planning, business development, and business transformation leadership experience.
 Having worked with mid-market, closely-held and family-owned businesses his entire career Jeff has a unique understanding of how these enterprises operate and the challenges they face.

 He is passionate about working with business leaders to build strong cultures while developing and executing strategies that deliver exceptional results that benefit all the company’s stakeholders.
 Jeff’s hands-on approach to working with companies begins with a commonsense approach to strategy development.

 With extensive experience in organizational turnaround and growth Jeff follows a defined process (disciplined, focused, intentional) to guide clients from strategy to execution.
 His experience covers a multitude of industries, with an in-depth understanding of automotive manufacturing.